British Satellite Broadcasting: Outcomes

 BSB's shareholders and Murdoch's News International made huge profits on their investments, the 50:50 merged venture having an effective quasi-monopoly on British satellite pay-television.
 From a United Kingdom perspective, British Satellite Broadcasting's existence prevented 100% of these profits being made by News International, reducing Murdoch's ability to influence government policy.
 At one stage of the saga, News International was facing dismemberment at the hands of its bankers.

-Following the takeover of Sky by Comcast in October 2018, Murdoch was no longer involved in British television but retained his newspaper assets through News Corp.
+Following the takeover of Sky by Comcast in October 2018, Murdoch's operations were no longer involved in British television but retained newspaper assets through News Corp.

-Satellites

-As the company focused on the Astra system which was not subject to IBA regulation, the Marcopolo satellites were eventually withdrawn and later sold (Marcopolo 1 on 21 December 1993 to NSAB of Sweden and Marcopolo 2 on 1 July 1992 to Telenor of Norway).
-NSAB operated Marcopolo 1 (as Sirius 1) until successfully sending it to a safe disposal orbit in 2003 as it reached the normal end of its operational life when fuel ran out.
-Marcopolo 2 was operated (as Thor 1) until January 2002 and disposed of successfully.
+The Marcopolo satellites were eventually withdrawn and later sold (Marcopolo 1 on 21 December 1993 to NSAB of Sweden and Marcopolo 2 on 1 July 1992 to Telenor of Norway).
+NSAB operated Marcopolo 1 (as Sirius 1) until sending it to a safe disposal orbit in 2003 as it reached the end of its operational life when fuel ran out.
+Marcopolo 2 was operated (as Thor 1) until January 2002 and then disposed of.